hulu/GSAutomation/README.md

 For example

-    [ActionTap, "Button1"]
+    [Tap, "Button1"]

 means tap the button named "Button1".

-    [ActionCheck, "Text1", "Text2"]
+    [Check, "Text1", "Text2"]

 means check if "Text1" and "Text2" both exist.
 If not, throw an error and fail the test.

 There will be a 1 second delay between each two actions, and for each action a maximum of 10 second delay is allow for the first element to appear. (e.g. after tapping "Button1", up to 10 second is allowed for "Text1" to appear.)

-Some actions allow a rescue step, e.g. we can insert an action/step as the last parameter of ActionTap step:
+Some actions allow a rescue step, e.g. we can insert an action/step as the last parameter of Tap step:

-    [ActionTap, "Button1", [ActionTap, "Button2"]]
+    [Tap, "Button1", [Tap, "Button2"]]

 This means that if we failed to tap "Button1", we can try tapping "Button2" first and then try tapping "Button1" again.
 The rescue step is always going to be an optional parameter at the end of the action/step array.

-Sometimes you'll find it hard to determine how the views are organized, e.g. if the button is inside a popover, you should do [ActionTap, "((Popover))::Button1"].
-So in order to investigate the current view hierarchy, use a step [ActionInvestigate].
+Sometimes you'll find it hard to determine how the views are organized, e.g. if the button is inside a popover, you should do [Tap, "((Popover))::Button1"].
+So in order to investigate the current view hierarchy, use a step [Investigate].

 Supported Actions